juancrls/macro-app/README.md

 - Search for foods with the Nutrition API
 - Add food quantity in grams to calculate macros
 - Display the total amount of protein, carbohydrates, and fats consumed for the day
-- Display a pie chart with the macro ratio for the day

 Future releases of the app will include: